opengovsg/postmangovsg-guide/api-guide/programmatic-email-api/send-email-api/README.md

 This POST endpoint accepts a request body that contains information about the email to be sent.
 Each successful request to this endpoint will send a single email.

 The request body can either be JSON or [multipart request](https://swagger.io/docs/specification/describing-request-body/multipart-requests/).
-(The latter is required for [sending attachments](attachments.md)).
+The latter is required for [sending attachments](attachments.md).

 {% swagger src="https://api.postman.gov.sg/openapi.yaml" path="/transactional/email/send" method="post" %}
 [https://api.postman.gov.sg/openapi.yaml](https://api.postman.gov.sg/openapi.yaml)